NetSecPrajwal/PhishShield/README.md

 # PhishShield - A Phishing Email Detector

-PhishShield is a cybersecurity tool designed to analyze email content and detect phishing attempts using AI-based techniques.
+PhishShield is a cybersecurity tool designed to analyze email content and detect phishing attempts techniques.

 ## 🚀 Features
 - **Email Header Analysis**: Examines sender details for suspicious patterns.